2017 Recompilation, formerly 2.75

 Each affiliated organization maintaining a separate accounting system will report monthly to the Office of the Vice President for University Advancement the receipt of all gifts and donations and expenditures related to these funds.
 Each affiliated organization will provide monthly a summary of cultivation and solicitation activities.
 Organizations should prepare annual reports for the university and board that include standard financial statements required of non-profit organizations and any supplemental schedules requested by the university.
 The organization’s auditor’s opinion of these statements and schedules should be included in these annual reports, if applicable.
 Organizations should furnish to the university copies of all forms required to be filed by law, such as Form 990 and annual reports to the State Corporation Commission.

 Organizations shall provide the university with the results of annual financial audits performed by an independent auditing firm selected by the organization.
 Any independent audit firm selected by an organization that is not the same firm selected by the university must provide the necessary audit confirmations and assistance to the university’s external auditor upon request.
 Organizations not required to provide an independent audit report should furnish to the university an annual financial report signed by the organization’s president and treasurer.
-The Office of Audit Services staff may review all items approved by the organization’s board for release to the university, with the understanding that such items and any reports related to them will fall under the organization’s internal audit policy.
+Audit Services staff may review all items approved by the organization’s board for release to the university, with the understanding that such items and any reports related to them will fall under the organization’s internal audit policy.
 This information will not become a part of the university’s public records.
 The organization will not be used to provide any instructional, research, or public service activity sponsored or participated in by a university department or individual university employee in the name of university unless allowed by the university for specific purposes.
 Under no circumstances should an affiliated organization offer an instructional program for university academic credit.
 Nothing herein is intended to make any affiliated organization subject to the New Mexico Open Meetings or Public Records Acts; nor is it intended to violate any confidentiality of donor information.

 S. Institutional Support